Esperanza Spalding: 1984–2003: Early life and education

 Esperanza Emily Spalding was born October 18, 1984, in Portland, Oregon, to an African American father and a mother of Welsh, Native American, and Hispanic descent.
 She was raised in the King neighborhood of northeast Portland, a neighborhood at that time known for gang violence.
 Her mother raised Spalding and her brother as a single parent.
-During her childhood, Spalding suffered from juvenile idiopathic arthritis, and as a result spent much of her elementary school years being home-schooled, though she also attended King Elementary School in northeast Portland.
+During her childhood, Spalding had juvenile idiopathic arthritis, and as a result spent much of her elementary school years being home-schooled, though she also attended King Elementary School in northeast Portland.
 During this period, Spalding found the opportunity to pick up instruction in music by listening to her mother's college professor, who instructed her mother in jazz guitar.
 Spalding said that she sometimes accompanied her mother to classes, sat listening under the piano, then at home repeated what the teacher had played.
 Spalding remained in the King neighborhood of Portland until age ten, when she relocated with her family to the suburbs of Portland.

 Spalding's mother took note of her daughter's musical proclivity when Spalding was able to reproduce Beethoven by ear on the family's piano at a young age.
 Spalding herself credited watching classical cellist Yo-Yo Ma perform on an episode of Mister Rogers' Neighborhood as an integral part of her childhood, and it inspired her to pursue music.
-By the time Spalding was five, she had learned to play the violin and began performing professionally with the Chamber Music Society of Oregon.
+By the time Spalding was five, she had taught herself to play the violin and began performing professionally with the Chamber Music Society of Oregon.
 She remained with the group until she was 15 years old, and left as concertmaster.
 Though she has been described as a musical prodigy, Spalding has denounced this title, commenting in 2010: "I am surrounded by prodigies everywhere I go, but because they are a little older than me, or not a female, or not on a major label, they are not acknowledged as such."